NovatecConsulting/camunda-aws-s3-connector/README.md

 ## FileAdapter

-The connector has two file adapters:
+The connector uses two file adapters:

 - *cloud file adapter* to S3
 - *local file adapter* to the local file system